TimHanewich/Agentic-AI/examples/multi-step.md

 ```

 ## Step 6: We, as Developers, Save the Article
-The model wrote us a nice article and correctly used its tool to save its work as an article!
+The agent wrote us a nice article and correctly used its tool to save its work as an article!
 Similarly to how we performed the web search, we must now programatically save this article to wherever we intended to save it; that could be somewhere locally on your computer or even on somewhere online like Medium or your OneDrive.

 Again, for the sake of this demo, we'll pretend it is saved successfully.
-Like last time, to confirm this to the model, we must append both **the model's original tool call** AND **the confirmation that the tool call was successful**.
+Like last time, to confirm this to the agent, we must append both **the agent's original tool call** AND **the confirmation that the tool call was successful**.

 The new body that we will POST will now look like this: